The Webster Brand

 Pay particular attention to lower thirds, bumpers and any "supers" you intend to use.
-Make sure to use the template resources provided in the Cherwell site to help in creating consistency across applications.
+Contact the GMC Video Services team for templates and resources.

 Inform Webster University's Manager of Video of all projects being produced for official Webster University business.
 Any video produced for official University business is property of the University and must be shared with the Manager of Video.

 Advertising is important in complementing recruitment efforts, positioning the organization amongst competitors and increasing the awareness of the Webster brand across all of its constituencies.
 Done effectively, advertising can yield great results that increase inquiries, promote goodwill and raise the recognition of the University.

 Under no circumstances should any employee of the University engage in the buying of advertising media.
 This is the responsibility of the Office of Global Marketing & Communications (GMC).

 All extended campuses or departments must secure approval from GMC for any Webster University or department-related advertisements — regardless of the media type or form in which the advertisement will appear.
 GMC develops all non-employment advertisements to assure that all ads contribute favorably to the image of Webster University and are consistent with defined standards, regardless of media type and relative to content, format and graphics.